Campinas: Tourism and recreation

 Campinas' readers of the Correio Popular newspaper and the Cosmo Website voted in July 2007 for the "Seven Wonders of Campinas".

 The mountain region around Campinas has better travel and stay opportunities, such as in the spa cities of Serra Negra and Águas de Lindóia; and in Holambra, a rural region which was populated by immigrants from the Netherlands, with an annual flower festival and typical buildings and restaurants.

-Seven Wonders of Campinas

-The Seven Wonders of Campinas is a list of the most popular tourism spots in the city of Campinas, as voted for by the readers of Correio Popular newspaper and the Cosmo On-Line web portal.
-They are:

-Culture Station

-The old train station of Companhia Paulista Railways, a symbol of the city of Campinas and of the development of the State of São Paulo, changed its name, was restored and converted into an important center for recreation and culture for the entire population.
-Workshops, concerts and other cultural activities are held throughout the year.

-Metropolitan Cathedral

-The construction of the Cathedral began in October 1807 and extended for more than seventy years until its inauguration in December 1883.
-The entire structure was made of compressed clay, a construction technique of old tradition in São Paulo.
-The internal decoration is made of dark jacaranda wood, The four bells in the main tower are a century old.